Skip to main content

 When Dehydration Is an Emergency

-Severe dehydration is a medical emergency that can progress rapidly to organ failure and death if untreated.
-Recognizing the transition from manageable dehydration to a critical situation is essential, especially for caregivers of young children and elderly adults.
+Severe dehydration is a medical emergency.
+Without treatment, it can progress quickly to organ failure and death.
+Recognizing the shift from manageable dehydration to a critical situation is essential, especially for caregivers of young children and older adults.

 Seek emergency care immediately if you or someone you are caring for exhibits:

-In the emergency setting, severe dehydration is treated with intravenous fluids to rapidly restore blood volume and electrolyte balance.
-For less acute but persistent dehydration concerns — such as recurrent vomiting, ongoing diarrhea, or difficulty maintaining adequate fluid intake — a telehealth visit can help determine whether home management is appropriate or whether you need in-person care.
+In the emergency setting, severe dehydration is treated with IV fluids to quickly restore blood volume and electrolyte balance.
+For less acute but persistent dehydration concerns — like recurrent vomiting, ongoing diarrhea, or trouble keeping up with fluids — a telehealth visit can help.
+Your provider can decide whether home management is appropriate or whether you need in-person care.
 InnoCre Telehealth offers same-day appointments for patients in Maryland, Washington, and Delaware.

 Frequently Asked Questions